sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Installing and starting the Python engine
 =========================================

-On Ubuntu, the python dependencies can be installed by following the steps below:
+On Ubuntu, the python dependencies can be installed by following the steps below: :ref:`python-install-ubuntu<Python Installation on Ubuntu>`

-* :doc:`./python-install-ubuntu.rst`

 On RedHat and CentOS, the python dependencies can be installed by following the steps below: